RicardoMBorges/DBsimilarity_unique_st/README.md

 * `SMILES` (required) – structure for similarity comparison
 * Optional: `Descriptive_Method`, `Additional_comments`, or any custom metadata

-ℹ️ Other columns will be used for network hover tooltips or method suggestion (you can select them).
+Other columns will be used for network hover tooltips or method suggestion (you can select them).

 ---